 Late work.
 All assignments are due as scheduled regardless of attendance unless prior arrangements are made with the instructor.
-Assignments turned in late will be deducted 1/3 letter grade for each late day.
+Assignments turned in late will be deducted 1/3 letter grade for each late day (A lowered to A-, B+ lowered to B).